Lazarus, DNA 2018, full work

 Kırkağaç

 This is a primary work in the branch.
 The map on the face and in the background points towards Izmir and to Kırkağaç, where my grandmother’s family had lived.
-The work is about my grandmother, but it is also about community, refuge and the conditions that allow people to survive.
+The work is about my grandmother, but it is also about place, community, refuge and the conditions that allow people to survive.

 A lost or threatened place becomes a face.